 CDPs on the other hand, focus on collecting first-party data.
 This is data collected directly from a customer and helps determine how accurate your data can be.
 These are customers you know, have had interactions with in the past, or have even purchased from your business already.
 It’s tangible data with a face associated with it.

 CDPs also distinguish themselves from DMPs by another factor: persistent customer profiles.

 CDPs contain data that don’t have an expiration date.
-This data can continue to grow, to enrich a customer profile over its lifetime, and keep it evergreen.
+This data can continue to grow, enrich a customer profile over its lifetime, and keep it evergreen.
 This is what it means to have a persistent customer profile.

 CDPs are great for overall marketing activities that aren’t just limited to advertising.
 It has data integrations that spread its reach across the entire customer journey, not just limited to customer awareness and onboarding.

 Again, CDPs are not touted to be substitutes of a DMP.
 DMPs were intended for advertising purposes and it would make no sense for a DMP to keep data that’s more than several weeks old.
-Think about it, someone who is looking for a washing machine, will not be looking at buying a washing machine forever now, will they?
+Think about it, someone looking for a washing machine, will not be looking at buying a washing machine forever now, will they?

 Ultimately, CDPs can be distinguished from DMPs by a single statement: DMPs are for advertisers; CDPs are for marketers.